W-2 employee

 • Not updating withholding info when employees change their status

-Each of these can be avoided by using a payroll system that handles the key tasks automatically.
+Each of these can be avoided by using a payroll software that handles the key tasks automatically.

 How to manage W-2 employees effectively